Elder Abuse Hotlines and Reporting

 Other agencies that offer reporting options and additional resources include the National Center on Elder Abuse (NCEA), Adult Protective Services (APS), and the National Committee for the Prevention of Elder Abuse (NCPEA).
 These resources offer excellent general information about elder abuse, as well as how to navigate your family safely through a difficult time.

-In addition to elder abuse hotlines and reporting methods, many families find it helpful to consult with a nursing home abuse or elder abuse attorney.
+In addition to elder abuse hotlines and reporting methods, many families find it helpful to consult with a nursing home abuse or elder abuse lawyer.
 Attorneys who specialize in elder abuse have many resources that can be utilized to benefit your individual case and concerns.
 Elder abuse attorneys also can help you understand your rights, and those of your loved one, and can direct you in the best course of action to protect your loved one and help prevent harm to others in the future.